What is the role of chaplaincy in our School?

 Chaplains participate in the spiritual, social and academic life of the school.
 We provide care and support, lead and provide nurturing programmes for spiritual development and welcome the opportunity to meet and speak with all members of our school community, including students, staff, families and friends, providing a listening ear, especially in times of crisis.
 You may see your Chaplain leading and organising chapels, teaching Christian Studies and Religious Education, organising Christian lunchtime groups, prayer and seeker groups, daily staff devotions and prayers as well as special projects.

 We believe that the bible teaches us the truth about God and about how to live his way.
-You can read the bible here.

 Most of all, the role of the chaplain in our school is to point to, as our School ‘rule of life’ suggests, our Lord and Saviour, Jesus Christ.
-‘Let us run with perseverance the race that is set before us, looking to Jesus the author and perfector of our faith.’
-(Hebrews 12:1-2)

 We share that passion for the Gospel of Jesus Christ, who we believe, as Christians, to be God’s Son, who lived, died, was buried and then raised to new life for us.